SaadARazzaq/Probabilistic-Tennis-Classifier/README.md

 ## 🎩 Credits

-This project was crafted with 💖 by [Saad Abdur Razzaq].
+This project was crafted with 💖 by [Saad Abdur Razzaq](https://github.com/SaadARazzaq) and [Wasif Anwar](https://github.com/wiznemm).
 If you find it helpful, a little tip of the hat in the form of credit to this repository would be much appreciated.

 Ready to let data guide your tennis game decisions?
 Let's play some tennis! 🎾🌞